chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

         ```

     - In case `backup_config = "file_system"` had been provided in config.toml of Automate HA deployment, then please patch the below OpenSearch config from bastion before starting the restore.
-        - Create a .toml (say os_config.toml) file from **provision host** and copy the following template with the path to the repo.
+        - Create a toml (say os_config.toml) file from **provision host** and copy the following template with the path to the repo.
+Update the repo path, what you have created at the time of deployment `</mnt/automate_backups/elasticsearch>`.

         ```sh
         [path]